Strategic SADC Alignment

 With its 16 member states, and approximately 390 million people, the SADC is a region of vast potential, but also significant challenges.
 As a 2022 Oxfam study shows, high poverty rates have been exacerbated by the Covid-19 pandemic, leading to significant job losses.
 Unemployment levels are unacceptably high.
 According to a 2023 World Bank report, inequality within the region is also staggering, with a mix of high-income and low-income countries and reports ranking many SADC nations among the most unequal in the world.

 Limited access to health services and widespread food and nutrition insecurity pose severe risks.
-A 2022 SADC report estimated that around 55.7 million people in the SADC region are food-insecure, and that in countries such as Zambia, Malawi, and Mozambique up to half of their populations are chronically undernourished.
+A 2022 SADC report estimated that around 55.7 million people in the SADC region are food-insecure and that in countries such as Zambia, Malawi and Mozambique, up to half of their populations are chronically undernourished.

 Educational challenges further complicate the picture.
 A predominantly young population grapples with high unemployment rates, partially due to poor participation in vocational training and a misalignment between educational programmes and skills needs.
 Low gross enrolment ratios (GER) in tertiary and vocational education undermine the production of highly qualified graduates essential for economic competitiveness.

-Resilience and Responsiveness for Regional Development
+Resilience and responsiveness for regional development

-- The SADC Protocol on Education and Training defines a regional framework for maximising the effective utilisation of educational resources in the region, to promote equivalence, harmonisation and standardisation through collaboration.
+The SADC Protocol on Education and Training defines a regional framework for maximising the effective utilisation of educational resources in the region to promote equivalence, harmonisation and standardisation through collaboration.

-- The Revised Regional Indicative Strategic Development Plan (RISDP) 2020-2030 prioritises inter alia the implementation of a Regional Qualifications Framework, human resources skills development, the development of reliable data to support decision-making, matching of education with labour market demands and accelerating the development of priority sectors for industrial and infrastructure development.
+The RISDP 2020–2030 prioritises inter alia the implementation of a regional qualifications framework, human resources skills development, the development of reliable data to support decision-making, matching of education with labour market demands and accelerating the development of priority sectors for industrial and infrastructure development.

-- The SADC Industrialization Strategy and Roadmap 2015 – 2063 provides a blueprint for inclusive, long-term modernisation and economic transformation in the SADC region and is based on three interdependent and mutually supportive strategic pillars: Industrialisation, Competitiveness and Regional Integration.
+The SADC Industrialization Strategy and Roadmap 2015–2063 provides a blueprint for inclusive, long-term modernisation and economic transformation in the SADC region and is based on three interdependent and mutually supportive strategic pillars: industrialisation, competitiveness and regional integration.

 Our six strategic goals articulate our response to the imperatives of regional development.

-Our Approach:
+Our approach:

-- Quality Education: As a subscriber to the African Union’s Agenda 2063 and a supporter of Global Goal 4 for Sustainable Development, we advocate for high-quality, accessible education for all.
+• Quality education: As a subscriber to the African Union’s Agenda 2063 and a supporter of Global Goal 4 for Sustainable Development, we advocate for high-quality, accessible education for all.